 Titer testing is a means of determining whether your pet has enough antibodies to defend against viruses that they have already received vaccinations for in the past.
 Some dog owners believe that having enough antibodies makes another vaccination, especially an annual vaccination or booster, unnecessary.

 Here’s what you should know about titer testing and what it means for vaccinating your dog.

 What Is Titer Testing?

-A titer test is a blood test that measures the level of immune system proteins called antibodies.
-When your dog gets a vaccination, their immune system responds by producing antibodies which can then be used by the body to fight off future infections.
+When your dog gets a vaccination, their immune system responds by producing antibodies which can the body can use to fight off future infections.
 The titer test determines how many antibodies are still in your dog’s blood after one or more years from the time of vaccination.

 What Do The Results Of A Titer Test Mean And What Are They For?